Helpful Guidelines: Co-Parenting Tips

 - How much time will they spend with parents on holidays and holiday weekends?

-Whatever you and your co-parent decide, it's important to keep the children’s best interests in mind and commit to patience, open communication, and compromise.
+Whatever you and your co-parent decide, it's important to keep the children’s best interests in mind and commit to patience.

 School & Extracurricular Activities